 Our compensation committee is comprised of George E. Matelich, Steve A. Nordaker, Kenneth A. Pontarelli and Mark E. Tomkins.
 Mr. Matelich is the chairman of the compensation committee.
-The principal responsibilities of the compensation committee are to: establish policies and periodically determine matters involving executive compensation; recommend changes in employee benefit programs; grant or recommend the grant of stock options and stock awards under the 2007 Long Term Incentive Plan ("LTIP"); and provide counsel regarding key personnel selection.
+The principal responsibilities of the compensation committee are to: establish policies and periodically determine matters involving executive compensation; recommend changes in employee benefit programs; grant or recommend the grant of stock options and stock awards under the 2007 Long Term Incentive Plan ("LTIP"); provide counsel regarding key personnel selection; retain independent compensation consultants; recommend to the Board the structure of non-employee director compensation; and assist the Board in assessing compensation risk including determinations regarding the risk of employee compensation practices and policies.
 In addition, the compensation committee reviews and discusses our Compensation Discussion and Analysis with management and produces a report on executive compensation for inclusion in our annual Proxy Statement in compliance with applicable federal securities laws.